 You should speak with me in advance to request special consideration in the case of some extenuating circumstance that prevents you from taking an exam or submitting an assignment at the scheduled time.
-The final exam will not be given at multiple dates in order to accomodate travel plans.
-Attendance is mandatory for the final exam and midterm.
+The midterms will not be given at multiple dates in order to accomodate travel plans.
+Attendance is mandatory for the midterms.
 Otherwise, consistent attendance is strongly recommended but attendance is not taken.